Suspected of confirmed

 If you test negative but you have been in close contact with a confirmed case, you need to keep self-isolating for 10 days from when you were last in contact with that person.
 It can take a number of days for your symptoms to develop, even if your test was originally negative.

 If you haven’t been in close contact with a confirmed case and feel well, you can stop self-isolating, and everyone you live with can stop self-isolating too.
-Please contact Campus Registry of your result.
+Please contact Campus Registry with your result.

 If your test comes back positive, you should follow the guidance for households with possible or confirmed coronavirus (COVID-19) infection and continue to self-isolate with members of your household.
 Please also inform your Campus Registry immediately.
 If you need support through self-isolation please contact our Gateway team.

 If you’ve been in close contact with someone who develops COVID-19 symptoms or who tests positive for the virus, you must self-isolate for 10 days from the date you were last in contact with that person.
 You should notify your Campus Registry and your Programme Director, at the earliest opportunity.
 People you live with do not need to self-isolate if you do not have symptoms.
 Please do not come to our test centres to be tested, apply for a test online or call NHS 119

 We will stay in close communication with students in self-isolation and provide support to access essential supplies, as required.
 This will include working with you to plan an optimal way to continue your learning.

-Our campuses are currently closed but our Health, Safety & Wellbeing Team works closely with the local health protection team (HPT) and takes their advice in the event of positive cases.
+Our Health, Safety & Wellbeing Team works closely with the local health protection team (HPT) and takes their advice in the event of positive cases.

 If multiple cases of coronavirus appear in the University, an outbreak control team from either the local authority or Public Health England will, if necessary, be assigned to help manage the outbreak.
 The University will keep students informed as any potential situation develops.